CRowland4/CRowland4/README.md

-Testament to the accumulation of marginal gains.
+Testament to the aggregation of marginal gains.